 Cloud seeding is most commonly done out of airplanes.
 Planes fly into selected cloud formations and release packets of microscopic silver iodide particles using flares.
 When the particles meet cool moisture in the clouds, they trigger the formation of ice crystals and raindrops.
-The amount of silver iodide that is used is small enough to make sure that it doesn’t pose a pollution risk.
+The amount of silver iodide used is small enough to make sure that it doesn’t pose a pollution risk.
 And it’s important to plan things well.
-Since clouds don’t produce rain until 20 or 30 minutes after they have been seeded, one needs to make sure they deliver at the right place.
+Since clouds don’t produce rain until 20 or 30 minutes after being seeded, one needs to make sure they deliver at the right place.

-Most research has estimated that on average you can get a precipitation increase of around 10 percent, with some storms you can get 25 percent and other storms you get zero.
-This doesn’t sound like much, an extra inch during a ten-inch storm, but over the course of a season that can add up to several extra feet.
+Most research has estimated that, on average, you can get a precipitation increase of around 10 percent; with some storms, you can get 25 percent, and in other storms, you get zero.
+This doesn’t sound like much, an extra inch during a ten-inch storm, but over the course of a season, that can add up to several extra feet.
 And at the relatively cheap cost of $250,000 per winter, it seems a no-brainer.

 But not every cloud can be seeded, and the process is as much art as science.
-The ideal targets are warm clouds where there’s plenty of liquid water floating around at freezing temperatures that don’t have any particles to latch onto.
-On a cold day on the ski slopes when a cloud is hovering on the mountain, you can see evidence of this in the ice that forms on objects.
+The ideal targets are warm clouds with plenty of liquid water floating around at freezing temperatures that don’t have any particles to latch onto.
+On a cold day on the ski slopes, when a cloud is hovering on the mountain, you can see evidence of this in the ice that forms on objects.